hugazo/2023-ts-stack/apps/admin/README.md

-# Nuxt 3 Auth App
+# Nuxt 3 Admin App

-SSO App with Nuxt 3 and Firebase.
-This is a demo app to show how to use Firebase with Nuxt 3 and how to use Firebase Authentication for a domain driven app.

-- Nuxt as the Framework: [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
-- Custom Plugins for Loading Firebase
-- Firebase for Authentication and Firestore
-- Typescript Based
+This app is meant for a Firebase project.
+It is a simple app meant to handle administrative tasks for an organization.

 ## Setup